Lože, Vipava

 Lože ([ˈloːʒɛ], Losche) is a village in the Vipava Valley in the Municipality of Vipava in the traditional Inner Carniola region of Slovenia.
 It is now generally regarded as part of the Slovenian Littoral.

 Castle

 Seventeenth-century Leitenburg Castle (a.k.a.
 Lože Castle) is located just outside the village.

+Notable people

+Notable people that were born or lived in Lože include the following: